mlabs-haskell/nft-marketplace/README.md

 Whether or not to use HTTPS for the Ogmios Datum Cache connection.
 Example: `false`

 ### `REACT_APP_CTL_NETWORK_ID`
-The Cardano network ID.
-Set to `2` for preview, `1` for pre-production, and `0` for mainnet (see [here](https://book.world.dev.cardano.org/environments.html) in the "byron genesis" links)
+The Cardano network ID/tag, see [CIP19](https://cips.cardano.org/cips/cip19/#networktag).
+Set to 0 for testnets (pre-prod, preview), and 1 for mainnet.

 ### `REACT_APP_CTL_PROJECT_ID`
 The Blockfrost project ID (which can be obtained by signing up at https://blockfrost.io/).
-Example: `testnetxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+Example: `previewxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

 ### `REACT_APP_IPFS_BASE_URL`
 The base URL for IPFS requests.
 Example: `https://cloudflare-ipfs.com/ipfs/`